carlhumphrey/-00daysweb-site/content/first_post.md

 ##Ventura County's Santa Clara River

-As young teenagers, a friend and I navigated this river from El Rio to Surfer's Point, a beach adjacent to the rivermouth.
+As young teenagers, a friend and I traversed this river from El Rio to Surfer's Point, a beach adjacent to the rivermouth.

 *We're writing this in Markdown format so we can use two * symbols to indicate a ** bold ** formatted block of text.*